iPerf3 on iPhone: real network tests, no jailbreak

 Saving and comparing test history on iPhone

 History on iPhone is local-first.
 Every saved run keeps the protocol, host, port, duration, parallel-stream count, and full per-second metrics.
 The history view lets you sort by date or throughput and tap into an individual run to see the original chart and computed averages.
 Exports come in CSV (for Numbers, Excel, or Google Sheets) and JSON (for jq, Python, Pandas, or Grafana ingestion).
-The app does not back history up to iCloud automatically — that's a deliberate choice — but you can manually share an export through any iOS share sheet target.
-History retention is governed by available device storage; typical runs of 10–30 seconds use a few KB each.
+The app does not back history up to iCloud automatically (that's a deliberate choice), but you can manually share an export through any iOS share sheet target.
+History retention is governed by available device storage; typical runs of 10 to 30 seconds use a few KB each.

 Frequently asked questions